parkersullivan77/Travel-Planning-Web-Application/team/Sprint2.md

-Key planning decisions for this sprint include changing our meeting times to when we can focus on working on this class only and not get distracted by other tasks.
+Key planning decisions for this sprint include:
+* changing our meeting times to when we can focus on working on this class only and not get distracted by other tasks
+* starting to complete tasks early

 ## Metrics